 Unique identity (UID) is the identifier typically stored on each chip and an essential part of a Hardware Root of Trust.

-Today, it is important to have in place a robust identification/authentication process to verify data and the authenticity of each device’s identity.
-UID acts as a passport for a semiconductor as it connects with a network or another device.
-It serves as the chip’s primary identifier and, for example, establishes an auditable trail during its journey in the supply chain that verifies its origin at each stage.
+Today, it is important to have in place a robust identification/authentication process to verify Today, networks require a robust identification/authentication process to verify data and the authenticity of each device’s identity.
+A UID acts as a passport for a semiconductor as it connects with a network or another device.
+It serves as the chip’s primary identifier and, for example, establishes an auditable trail during its journey in the supply chain that verifies its origin.

-With a UID, chips can use this internal secret as a seed for key generation or as a root key, which along with an external plaintext number, can act as a chip identification or product series number.
-UID can also be used to protect a device from unauthorized access or cloning through the use of authentication and authorization algorithms.
+With a UID, chips can generate an internal secret as a seed for key generation or a root key and an external plaintext number for chip identification or product series number.
+UID can also be used as the device’s identity by authentication and authorization algorithms to protect it from unauthorized access or cloning.

 The most frequently used process to generate a UID is key injection, which has three major steps: enrollment, authentication, and provisioning.
-Recall that the main goals for a UID is to uniquely identify and reliably authenticate each chip, to track a chip, and to create an audit trail that establishes its origin.
-As such, it is vital to keep the secret UID safe.
-Thus, with the key injection method, an expensive security facility and a standard set of operating procedures are required to perform this process.
-Injected UIDs also run the risk of leaked secrets and product cloning, as the key itself does not remain entirely inside the device during the key injection process.
+The main goals for a UID are to uniquely identify and reliably authenticate each chip, track a chip, and create an audit trail that establishes its origin.
+To keep the secret UID safe, with the key injection method, an expensive security facility and a standard set of operating procedures are required to perform this process.
+Injected UIDs also run the risk of leaked secrets and product cloning.

-An Inborn UID can be derived from a PUF and is a safer alternative against identification cloning.
-This is because each stage (enrollment, authentication, and provisioning) is performed internally within the chip and without the need to store any secrets externally.
-Therefore, hardware-generated inborn UIDs eliminate the risk of exposure during the traditional key injection process.
-They also significantly reduce fabrication costs by eradicating the need for maintaining a secure key injection environment and an external key management system.
+An inborn UID can be derived from a PUF and is a safer alternative against identifier cloning.
+This is because it can complete each stage (enrollment, authentication, and provisioning) internally within the chip and doesn’t need to store secrets externally.
+Therefore, hardware-generated inborn UIDs eliminate the risk of exposure during the injection process.
+They also significantly reduce fabrication costs by eradicating the need for key injection and external key management.